US Covid-19 strategy admired around the world, claims Trump

 However, analysts said the data is likely to underestimate the unemployment rate as many of the surveys used were conducted in early April.

 As the number of cases of coronavirus continued to rise it emerged that a second staff member working at the White House tested positive for coronavirus.
 An aide to Mike Pence was found to have contracted the disease on Friday.
-The development delayed the departure of Air Force Two from Washington to Iowa on Friday as some members of Mr Pence’s staff who were in contact with the infected person were forced to disembark.
+The development delayed the departure of Air Force Two from Washington to Iowa on Friday as some members of Mr Pence’s staff were forced to disembark.

 Trump valet